mattc1745/mattc1745.github.io/_pages/about.md

 Bio
 ======
 I am a Computer Science PhD Student at the University of Virginia advised by [Afsaneh Doryab](https://sites.google.com/view/afsanehdoryab/home?authuser=0), and a member of the [UVA Link Lab](https://engineering.virginia.edu/link-lab) and [Human-AI Technology Lab](https://engineering.virginia.edu/human-ai-technology-lab-hai).
 I graduated Magna Cum Laude from Skidmore college in May 2021 with a Bachelor of Arts in Computer Science and a minor in Business.
+I earned my Masters of Computer Science from the University of Virginia in August 2023, and a certification in Cyber-Physical Systems from the UVA Link Lab in May 2023.

+Outside of research, I am an avid hiker and collector of board games.

 Research Interests
 ======
+My research interests include Human-Computer Interaction, Affective Computing, Machine Learning, and Mobile Health and Wellness.
+I am currently researching how we can enable more meaningful communication by personalizing affective messaging.

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).